HowToGetLicensed

 Last updated: March 1, 2026

 Louisiana is a unique market shaped by New Orleans tourism and energy industry employment, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in Louisiana is a structured process overseen by the Louisiana Secretary of State.
+Licensing in Louisiana is overseen by the Louisiana Secretary of State.
+The process does not require any pre-license education hours.
+You'll need to pass the Louisiana Notary Public Exam (administered by Louisiana Secretary of State) with a score of at least 75%.

-Louisiana requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Louisiana does not require any pre-license education hours.
 The total cost is relatively affordable at $130 to $300, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Notary Public in Louisiana